 For instance, we had a client who was very diligent about updating his estate planning documents.
 After realizing his previous Power of Attorney (POA) only gave his spouse the ability to act on his behalf after two doctors gave notice that he was incapacitated, he updated his POA to reflect his desire that his spouse would able to make decisions immediately in the event he was unable to act on his own.

 We did not receive an updated copy and thus were also unable to forward the updates to our custodian.
 Unfortunately, there came a time when our client became incapacitated and his spouse needed to act as his POA.
 Since the custodian did not have the updated copy on file, it followed the guidelines stated in the previous POA and asked for two doctor’s notes before honoring her request.

 You can imagine the frustration our client’s spouse experienced during an already emotional situation.
 Fortunately, we were able to resolve the situation, but it would have been better for everyone if the correct document had been on file in the first place.

-As Mike wrote a few weeks back, Legacy clients have access to the eMoney vault, which provides a place to store important files, including estate planning documents.
+Legacy clients have access to the eMoney vault which provides a place to store important files, including estate planning documents.